Frequently Asked Questions

 - What type of hotels do we stay at?

-- Am I going to be left alone on the tour?
+- Am I going to be left on my own on the tour?

 - No. There is a 24/7 tour manager with the group at all times, from pick-up on the first day to drop-off on the last.
-They stay at the same hotel as you, eat with the groups, and ride the bus with you.
-They are historians themselves who offer information about sights as we travel through Europe, the Pacific, and the United States and who speak the foreign languages needed to communicate with locals.
+They stay at the same hotel as you, eat with the groups and ride the bus with you.
+They are well-trained and capable professionals who offer information about sights as we travel through Europe, the Pacific, the United States and Vietnam and have ample experience in handling local requests and any issues that may arise.

 How do I book a tour with you?